-Who knew you could find bats, a castle, a Japanese garden, ostrich racing and more in the greater Phoenix area?
-Check out these unexpected attractions that may surprise you.
+Who knew you could find castles, a pyramid, waterfalls, ostrich races and so much more in the Greater Phoenix area?
+Check out these unexpected landmarks and prepare to be surprised.

 Beautiful red sandstone buttes define Papago Park, a popular spot to get in an easy hike and admire the desert landscape.
-But it's not just any park—Papago is home to Hole-in-the-Rock, a unique windswept formation you can climb inside for great views.
-You also can't miss the lookout from Hunt's Tomb, a stark white pyramid where Arizona's first Governor is buried with this family.
+This park is also home to the Desert Botanical Gardens, Phoenix Zoo, Papago Gold Course and Hole-in-the-Rock Trail, which leads to a unique windswept formation you can climb inside for great views — but that's not why it made this list.
+Instead, follow the signs for Hunt's Tomb, a stark white pyramid where Arizona's first Governor is buried with this family.
+Follow the steep climb up to this site (it's too short to give it trail designation) and you'll be treated to some Arizona history as well as can't-miss views of the surrounding park and distant skyline.

 Who knew urban waterfalls could look so good?
 Originally built in 1902 and a popular gathering spot since the late 1800s, this natural 20-foot drop in the Arizona Canal is now a modern hydroelectric plant as well as a beautiful piece of art.